cllckn/database-management-systems/module6/README.md

 More focused on actions: Procedures are often used for data manipulation, transaction control, and complex operations.

 **Summary**
-- Use a **function** when you need a reusable operation that returns a result and can be embedded in SQL queries.
+- Use a **function** for a reusable operation that returns a result and can be embedded in SQL queries.
-- Use a **stored procedure** when you need to perform a sequence of actions, especially when including transaction control.
+- Use a **stored procedure**  to perform a sequence of actions, especially when including transaction control.

 **Examples**

-*Function
+* Function
 ```sql
 -- A function that adds two numbers and returns the result
 CREATE OR REPLACE FUNCTION add_numbers(a INTEGER, b INTEGER)